Harjeetsinghengg/node_red_table/README.md

 It demonstrates that you can use uibuilder purely with HTML/JavaScript or even just HTML and still easily build a simple, dynamic, data-driven user interface with the help of Node-RED.

-All it does is start up uibuilder.
+All it does is start up uibuilder

 From uibuilder v6.1.0, it uses the new IIFE client library.